Rule 5101:4-2-01 | Food assistance: initial application process.

 (4) When an application is not signed by the necessary individuals then the application for benefits for that assistance group is considered incomplete.
 The county agency shall contact the individuals listed and attempt to obtain a valid signature.
 The county agency shall not certify an assistance group without a signed application.

-(5) The signature of a responsible adult person on the application certifies, under penalty of perjury, the truth of the information contained on the application, including the information concerning citizenship and alien status of the members applying for benefits.
+(5) The signature on the application certifies, under penalty of perjury, the truth of the information contained on the application, including the information concerning citizenship and alien status of the members applying for benefits.

 (D) When can an application be filed?